jlapeyre/Symata.jl/README.md

 * `a := b` delayed assignment
 * `f(x_) := x` delayed rule assignment

-There are three versions, or experiments.
+There are also two older versions, or experiments.
 Each one has test files that run and serve as examples.
 The instructions for loading the code and running the tests, are in the subdirs.
+They have some examples of rules that have not yet been ported to the latest version.

 Expressions can be entered at the Julia repl.
 For the two most recent versions, there is also a repl mode "sjulia" in my Julia fork in the branch